tweag/ghc-proposals/proposals/0000-linear-types.rst

 particular type-application of multiplicity variables must prohibit ``0``.

-There are unresolved issue regarding inference (see Unresolved questions below for a more precise description):
+There are unresolved issues regarding inference (see Unresolved questions below for a more precise description):

 - There is no account of multiplicity inference.
 A better